smhaller/ldap-overleaf-sl/README.md

 # If user is in ADMIN_GROUP on user creation (first login) isAdmin is set to true.
 # Admin Users can invite external (non ldap) users.
 This feature makes only sense
 # when ALLOW_EMAIL_LOGIN is set to 'true'.
-Additionally adminsy can send
+Additionally admins can send
 # system wide messages.
 #LDAP_ADMIN_GROUP_FILTER: '(memberof=cn=ADMINGROUPNAME,ou=groups,dc=DOMAIN,dc=TLD)'
 ALLOW_EMAIL_LOGIN: 'false'